kbaseapps/FBAFileUtil/README.md

 Current Issues
 ================

+ - Not sure how biomass is passed into the file- the script takes a single string, the Narrative method takes a list- probably we need to convert the list to a comma or semicolon separated string?

  - SBML validator cannot run, because it looks for a specific executable in the base image that does not exist and it is unclear how to get it.
 For now, the sbml validator does not run.